 Greater equity.
 Inclusive engagement increases opportunity for everyone, in turn leading to a stronger local economy, safer more resilient neighbourhoods and sustainable equitable growth.

 From our direct experience, and from the very best practices in sustainability planning and collaborative policymaking, we know that a diverse range of perspectives leads to better solutions, greater support for decisions, and more effective strategies that are rooted in the local context.

+Our communities are diverse, the society we are part of is increasingly pluralistic, and the challenges are increasingly complex.
 In addition, our corporate values stress equity and inclusion as basic principles for having impact, and our communities are strengthened when more voices are heard.

 Cities in British Columbia, and throughout Canada, are becoming increasingly diverse as visible minority groups, immigrants and refugee communities comprise a larger share of the population.
 Many cities are also experiencing an overall aging of the population as baby boomers enter their retirement years.
 These demographic shifts, themselves a reflection of the impacts of globalization, conflict, migration, and climate change, are not happening in cities alone.
 Small and rural communities are also grappling with demographic changes and managing population growth and change.

 Canada is a land of opportunity for many, and we are a nation internationally recognized for our multiculturalism and for welcoming diversity.
 Yet, inequality and socioeconomic disparities persist, including impacts from a legacy of colonialism, oppression, segregation and disenfranchisement experienced by many.
 In the face of change and social progress, real social, cultural and economic divides remain - and lie just beneath the surface.